English 223, Sections 1&2: Survey of British Literature, 1789-present

 You may use a laptop to take class notes only when you are one of the week’s note-takers.
 Otherwise, laptops and tablets must remain closed, and you may not consult your phone during class.
 If you have a reason to consult one of these devices during class, you must receive my permission to do so beforehand.
 If I see you consulting your phone during class, I will mark you absent.

-Chapman Equity and Diversity Policy:
+Chapman Anti-Discrimination Policy:

 Chapman University is committed to ensuring equality and valuing diversity.
 Students and professors are reminded to show respect at all times as outlined in Chapman’s Harassment and Discrimination Policy.
 Any violations of this policy should be discussed with the professor, the Dean of Students and/or otherwise reported in accordance with this policy.